-He landed with an awkward thud, his head rattling around inside his steel helm like a pebble.
-Stunned and nearly unconscious, Alfrid stumbled to his feet, clasping his temples as a dull ringing sound filled his ears.
+He landed with an awkward thud, his head rattling inside his steel helm like a pebble.
+Stunned and nearly unconscious, Alfrid stumbled to his feet, clasping his temples as a dull ringing filled his ears.
 As he turned, a savage beast of a man charged in, an axe in one hand and a short sword in the other.
 Roaring and swinging wildly, the bald barbarian attacked and nearly struck a killing blow.

 But his slumber would not last long.
-Alfrid Valens awoke, gasping and choking in a sudden panic.
-He could still hear the clanging of steel and the screams of dying men, though it was much quieter now.
-Coughing and spitting out a mouthful of dirty water, he tried to stand and retrieve his sword, but the sting of severed nerves wracked his body, sending him crashing back onto the ground.
+Alfrid awoke, gasping and choking in a sudden panic.
+He could still hear the clanging of steel and screams of dying men, though it was much quieter now.
+Coughing and spitting out a mouthful of dirty water, he tried to stand and retrieve his sword, but the sting of severed nerves wracked his body, sending him crashing back to the ground.

 Alfrid groaned woefully and nearly vomited from the pain, his hands clutching at his lacerated bowels.
 When he pulled them away, he saw blood running between his fingers, warm and thick and nearly black from bile.

 Terror-stricken, Alfrid clutched his abdomen with one hand and grimaced, then began to drag himself forward with the other.
 He had to get away, as far away from here as he possibly could, and fast.
 It was the only thing he could do.

 A pair of barbarians came sloshing through the red mud, laughing and jeering in a language he did not understand.
 Alfrid laid still, hoping they would mistake him for a corpse.
 However, he would not have to try hard, as he already appeared moments away from the grave.